C4ptainCrunch/thesis/source/index.rst

 UCT
 ~~~

-The UCT agent has 2 varibles that we can tune, :math:`t` as in MCTS and :math:`c` the balance between exploration and exploitation.
+The UCT agent has 2 variables that we can tune, :math:`t` as in MCTS and :math:`c` the balance between exploration and exploitation.
 We will fix :math:`t=5s` so that we can fairly compare MCTS and UTC later.
 Kocsis et al.:cite:`kocsis2006bandit` has shown that :math:`c=\frac{\sqrt{2}}{2}` is a good starting value.
 We thus play matches of MCTS(:math:`c=\frac{\sqrt{2}}{2}`) against a range of 11 values equaly spaced between 0.2 and 2.2

-.. todo:: :math:`c = \sqrt(2) / 2` is a good theoritical starting point (see aglo description) so we run matches with :math:`c = \sqrt(2) / 2` against a range of values, from 0.1 to 2.
+.. todo:: :math:`c = \sqrt(2) / 2` is a good theoretical starting point (see aglo description) so we run matches with :math:`c = \sqrt(2) / 2` against a range of values, from 0.1 to 2.
 What we see is a bell curve with some noise. :math:`c = \sqrt(2) / 2` seems indeed the best value.